Dr Thomas Robinson

 - Veresiu, E., Babic-Rosario, A. and Robinson, T.D.
 (2018).
 Nostalgiacising: A Performative Theory of Nostalgic Consumption.
 Association for Consumer Research 11-14 October, Dallas, Texas.

 - Robinson, T., Veresiu, E. and Babic-Rosario, A. (2018).
 Reflective Nostalgia in Post-Socialist Cartoon Consumption: Rethinking the Temporal Dynamics of a Consumable Past.
-Consumer Culture Theory 28 Jun 2018 – 1 Jul 2018, Odense, Denmark.
+Consumer Culture Theory 28 June-1 July, Odense, Denmark.

 - Robinson, T. and Arnould, E. (2018).
 Energy/Technology: ‘En-gauging’ Consumer Culture.
 EACR 21-23 June, Ghent, Belgium.